mohammadarahman/docs/docs/misc/mdcheatsheet.md

 | left bar      | right bar     |
 | left baz      | right baz     |
 ```
+newline before the first row of the table is must to show the table properly.
+double space at the end will ensure the new line.

 | Left columns  | Right columns |
 | -:|:-:|
 | left foo      | right foo     |